 The topics have been honed over the years to quickly provide the CHWs with skills that can be life-saving in the communities, such as how to treat deadly intestinal and respiratory illnesses.
 Other topics include nutrition, chronic diseases, first aid for emergencies, laceration repair, and childbirth.

 While the courses are as practical as possible, nothing can replace real experience.
-Between courses, the students come to the central teaching clinic to practice what they’ve learned under the supervision of advanced CHWs and visiting medical professionals.
+Between courses, the students come to the Casa de Salud to practice what they’ve learned in the clinic, under the supervision of advanced CHWs and visiting medical professionals.

-Several international physicians and advanced healthcare workers make regular trips to the area to conduct courses, provide consults on difficult cases and generally assist the community healthcare workers.
-Thanks to new cell towers, we now are able to stay in day-to-day contact via telephone, texting, email and video conferencing.
-This enables the health workers to get professional consultation on complex cases.
+Several international physicians and advanced healthcare workers make regular trips to Petén to conduct courses and consult on difficult cases.
+Thanks to new cell towers, we now are able to stay in day-to-day contact via telephone, text, email and video conferencing.
+This enables the health workers to get professional consultation on complex cases without leaving the village.

-The community health workers (CHW) see patients in their homes, in small community clinics, and in the program’s central hub in the town of El Naranjo.
-The goal of Petén Health and the local team of CHWs is to have health care available to people where they live.
-Many CHWs have built small clinic rooms on to their own houses and communities have come together to construct small clinics where patients can be cared for.
+The goal of Petén Health and El Programa de Salud Comunitaria is to have health care available to people where they live.
+CHWs make house calls when necessary and usually care for patients in their own homes.
+Many CHWs have built small clinic rooms on to their houses, and some communities have come together to construct small clinics where patients can be cared for.